You Won the Lottery! Now what?

 The $1.5 billion Mega Millions jackpot was the largest winnings on US record for only one ticket.
 The ticket was sold from a KC Mart in Simpsonville, SC.
 Though we may never know who the winner is – SC is one of several states that does not require lottery winners to publicly reveal their identities – the South Carolina Lottery has a good piece of advice for the winner: “…Sign the back of the ticket, place the ticket in a safe location, speak with a trusted advisor and CALL THE LOTTERY.
 Take a deep breath and enjoy the moment!”
 (Bacon, 2018)

 We can’t stress it enough: Before you spend – think!
-Though winning the lottery (specifically the most recent lottery) can be a 1 in 302,575,350 chance, (Horton, 2018) it still is important to have a plan for what to do if your financial situation ever were to change drastically in your favor, whether coming into a large inheritance, selling a successful business or even a promotion or bonus at work.
+Though winning the lottery (specifically the most recent lottery) can be a 1 in 302,575,350 chance, (Horton, 2018) it still is important to have a wealth management plan for what to do if your financial situation ever were to change drastically in your favor, whether coming into a large inheritance, selling a successful business or even a promotion or bonus at work.
 Regardless of how you got here, your plan should start with thinking.

 The estimated cash payout of the $1.5 billion prize is $913 million should the winner choose the lump-sum option.
 Yet taxes are poised and ready to take a big bite if you go this route – about half of your winnings.
 The other option is to go for the annual annuities over 30 years.
 While this option may pay out less initially, it nets more over time.
 (Horton, 2018)